cpsamtec/virtuin/docs/documentation.md

   - **tasks** : list of Task objects.
 Only one task can execute at a time in a group.
     - name : descriptive name of the task
     - description: more information about the function of the task
-    - data: key value pairs of data you would like passed to your task.
-The special key virt_stations is an object with keys of station names (VIRT_STATION_NAME) with the value been an object of data.
+    - data: (optional) key value pairs of data you would like passed to your task.
+The special key virt_stations is an object with keys of station names (VIRT_STATION_NAME).
+    The value of each is an object of data.
 If the current station name matches it will take the corresponding data and merge it into the general data.
 Data from the general will be overwritten if the are any duplicate keys.
     - dockerInfo: how Virtuin is to execute your program in a running docker service.